-Industry representatives will hear from the Department’s leaders, including the Secretary of the Department and the Commissioner of the Australian Border Force, about our strategic direction and priorities for the future.
-By participating in the Industry Summit workshops, industry representatives can influence the Department’s plans to continue improving our processes, policies and programmes.
+Industry representatives hear from Portfolio's leaders about our strategic direction and priorities for the future.
+By participating in Summit workshops, industry representatives can influence the Portfolio's plans to continue improving our processes, policies and programs.

 The Department's future initiatives were discussed when senior industry and departmental representatives met during the fourth annual Industry Summit hosted in Melbourne on 31 July 2017.

 With the theme Border innovation: strengthening our nation's economy, security and society, the Industry Summit brought together approximately 250 government and industry leaders from trade, travel and migration sectors, peak bodies and government to focus on ways to create opportunities for collaboration, co-design and co-investment in technologies and business processes that would help industry and the Department respond to the changing global trade, traveller and migration environments.

 Acting Australian Border Force Commissioner

 First I would like to acknowledge the Minister for Immigration and Border Protection, Honourable Peter Dutton, colleagues from the Department and the Border Force, friends and stakeholders across industry.
 Thank you, and good morning.

 It’s a real pleasure to be here as the Acting Commissioner.
 And I’d first of all like to thank the Minister for his keynote address.
 I’d also like to acknowledge that we have delegates here from the Fiji Revenue and Customs Authority.
 We do a lot of work through the World Customs Organization with our colleagues from Fiji, and they’re here observing today in preparation for a summit they’re going to in Fiji next year and so we extend a warm greeting to you.